 - Monitoring.
 Telematics allows you to keep track of your driving habits as well as distractions caused by your smartphone.

 - Informing. providers can use the policyholder’s driving data.
-With their consent, insurance providers can draft a report and analysis and help the drivers focus on safe driving.
+With their consent, insurance providers can draft a report and analysis to help drivers focus on safe driving.
 Avoiding distracted driving behaviors will not only keep people safe by preventing accidents, but it will also benefit them financially through discounts and other incentives.